 1. Legal domicile of Down Under Berlin e.V. is Berlin, Germany.
 Any disputes arising hereunder will be settled before a competent Berlin court of law.
 The applicable law is the law of Germany.

 2. Participation in Down Under Berlin implies acceptance of all the above-mentioned rules and terms.
 Down Under Berlin does not agree to any terms other than those mentioned above.

-3. If any part of these rules and terms shall be or become invalid, then they shall be replaced by that valid term which comes closest to its meaning and intention.
+3. If any part of these rules and terms shall be or become invalid, then they shall be replaced by that valid term that comes closest to its meaning and intention.
 All other parts of these rules and terms shall remain valid in that case.

 For any questions, please contact firstname.lastname@example.org

-For more information about Down Under Berlin visit www.downunderberlin.de
+For more information about Down Under Berlin, visit www.downunderberlin.de